Brewery History Society

 London N15

-Truman Hanbury Buxton & Co Ltd - London & Burton-upon-Trent Tottenham, 197 Philip Lane Lord Palmerston By A E Sewell for Trumans, 1930s.
-Has an air-brick with 'THB' and at first-floor level, a Truman eagle in a roundel.
-KR photo 2006 Picture
+Truman Hanbury Buxton & Co Ltd - London & Burton-upon-Trent Tottenham, 197 Philip Lane Lord Palmerston Renamed 'Palm'.
+By A E Sewell for Trumans, 1930s.
+Beneath the windows, three air-bricks with 'THB'.
+Two 'eagle' Truman's motifs within roundels: one to the corner splay at ground floor level, the second to the Summerhill Road elevation at first floor level.
+KR photo 2006; TrC photo 2023 Picture

 London N16

-Charrington & Co Ltd London E1 Stamford Hill, 270 Stamford Hill Turnpike House On the side wall, a decorative cornice with 'CHARRINGTONS FINE ALES'.
+Charrington & Co Ltd Mile End, E1 Stamford Hill, 270 Stamford Hill Turnpike House On the side wall, a decorative cornice with 'CHARRINGTONS FINE ALES'.
 SRH photo 2006 Picture

 London N16

-Truman Hanbury Buxton & Co Ltd - London & Burton-upon-Trent Stoke Newington, 1 Matthias Road Army & Navy A 1930s pub by architect A E Newell for Trumans.
+Truman Hanbury Buxton & Co Ltd - London & Burton-upon-Trent Stoke Newington, 1 Matthias Road Army & Navy By architect A E Sewell for Trumans, about 1934.
 Good wedge-shaped exterior in brick and stone.
 On the corner splay is a stone panel with the pub name and the Truman eagle in a roundel.
 On the parapets right and left is lettering: 'TRUMAN'.
 The interior features panelling with lettering in gold advertising Truman's range of beers; plus TRUMAN'S lettering in the fixed mirror over a fireplace.
+A listed building.
 WRB photo 2006; CAMRA 2007 Picture

 London N16